somenewaccountthen/blocktube_scripts/README.md

 - hideOneminuteAgo: Hide video with the title start '1 minute ago' and 'one minute ago'

 # How to see the info log in your browser when using the script with the logging.
-Make sure you are using
+Make sure you are using one of these two scripts:
 - blocktube-block-script-with-logging-always-on.js-snippet.txt
 - blocktube-block-script-with-logging.js-snippet.txt with const logInfo set to true".
-- blocktube-block-script.js-snippet.txt has no logging.

 Open a Youtube page:
 - Press F12.